4 Significant Changes in Google Search

 The Precision of Search Results

 Google is thriving to better understand online content with a focus needs of online shoppers.
-The search results are therefore framed to best suit what online shoppers are searching for.
-The introduction of a new feature called subtopics is smartly using the AI to knit the varied interests of shoppers around the main topic or a keyword.
+The search results are then best suiting to what online shoppers are searching for.
+The introduction of a new feature called subtopics is smartly using AI to knit the varied interests of shoppers around the main topic or a keyword.
 A search for “ New Cars” can automatically offer related information topics like “New Cars 2021” & “New Cars for Sale” and so on.

 Integrated Shopping and free Product Listings

-Google has launched another new feature in the US, during the early pandemic days.
-It is free product listings.
-The feature was initially launched in Google Shopping.
-It has now integrated into SERPS.
+Google launched another new feature in the US, during the early pandemic days.
+It is a free product listing.
+The feature was introduced initially in Google Shopping.
+It has now been integrated into SERPS.
 It means that retailers can now see their products in SERP features.
-The knowledge Graph feature has also been expanded.
+The Knowledge Graph feature has also been expanded.
 Google is continuously expanding its structured data.

 Improved Video Results.

-“A picture is powerful than 1000 words”.
+“A picture is more powerful than 1000 words”.
 The video simply can take the phrase to next level.
-The search results on the main page now include more video results than ever.
-The trend is bound to reign in the future with improved gravity.
+The search results on the main page include more video results than ever.
+The trend will surely reign in the future with more gravity.
 Google announced its ability to understand and identify individual segments or chapters within videos.
 Google can show a specific part of a video that best matches to searcher’s query.
 The video becomes a more valuable tool for retailers.
 The future holds a greater rise in the video in SERPs.

 Search as a Branding Opportunity

-Google has recently added its focus on increasing SERP features like Featured Snippets, Direct Answers, Knowledge Panels, People Also Ask, and Videos Carousels, shown in its search results.
+Google has recently added its focus on increasing SERP features.
+Some of the features are featured Snippets, Direct Answers, Knowledge Panels, People Also Ask, and Videos Carousels.
 It is like a one-window facility for searchers to engage them on the page.
 Presenting relevant information directly at the top of the SERP is aimed to stop searchers from moving away from the page.

 It does have grey areas like search traffic to retail sites has been falling.
-Possibly the retailers can respond by directing their SEO teams for content optimizing for appearing within SERP features.
-In that case, the search will not remain a traffic channel alone.
-Appearing within SERP perhaps will not generate traffic but put the company name at the forefront proving a branding opportunity in itself.
-Google is bound to innovate, and retailers need to keep pace with evolution that at any time can change convert into revolution.
+Possibly the retailers can respond by directing their SEO teams for content optimization for appearing within SERP features.
+This will optimize the search, making it more of a traffic channel than the search alone.
+Appearing within SERP will not generate traffic but put the company name at the forefront which is a branding opportunity in itself.